MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

 ### H. Rebuild a partitioned index

-The following example rebuilds a single partition, partition number `5`, of the partitioned index `IX_TransactionHistory_TransactionDate` in the `AdventureWorks2012` database.
+The following example rebuilds a single partition, partition number `5`, of the partitioned index `IX_TransactionHistory_TransactionDate` in the [!INCLUDE [sssampledbobject-md](../../includes/sssampledbobject-md.md)] database.
 Partition 5 is rebuilt with `ONLINE=ON` and the 10 minutes wait time for the low priority lock applies separately to every lock acquired by index rebuild operation.
 If during this time the lock can't be obtained to complete index rebuild, the rebuild operation statement itself is aborted, due to `ABORT_AFTER_WAIT = SELF`.

 **Applies to**: [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] (Starting with [!INCLUDE[ssSQL14](../../includes/sssql14-md.md)]) and [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)]